TatyCat/problemOne/instructions.md

 [x] Do not assume the data will always be in the exact format provided.
 Commit your code between each step.

-[] 1.
+[x] 1.
 Update the `mutateArray` function to return `a` as a flattened array, so that each item is changed to
 ```
 {
   'guest_type': 'crew',